-Address reprint requests to Marieke Jepma, PhD, Department of Psychology and Neuroscience, University of Colorado, Boulder, 345 UCB, Boulder, CO 80309.
-E-mail: marieke.jepma@colorado.edu http://dx.doi.org/10.1016/j.jpain.2014.02.010 pain adaptation processes, such as a lack of habituation or abnormal sensitization,11,15,39,50,52,59 which may reflect an increased excitability of central and/or peripheral nociceptive neurons.
-The temporal dynamics of pain, and the ability to estimate them accurately, may hold keys to understanding multiple mechanisms of pain regulation, as well as the development of chronic pain.
+Pain perception is strongly modulated by dynamic adaptive processes ^{e.g., 6, 25, 40}.
+Although the degree of pain is driven by the intensity of a noxious stimulus, there is also a substantial portion of variance arising from temporal adaptation processes that may or may not interact with stimulus intensity ^{21, 23}.
+Many chronic-pain syndromes are characterized by disturbed pain-adaptation processes, such as a lack of habituation or abnormal sensitization ^{e.g., 11, 15, 38, 49, 51, 58} which may reflect an increased excitability of central 62 and/or of peripheral 16 nociceptive neurons.
+The temporal dynamics of pain, and the ability to estimate them accurately, may hold keys to understanding multiple mechanisms of pain regulation, as well as the development of chronic pain ^{3, 9, 15, 49}.